Western Toothed Anthelid

 (Photo: copyright of Brett and Marie Smith, at Ellura Sanctuary, South Australia)

 These Caterpillars are black, with white verrucae, pairs of blue spots along the back, and reddish spots along the sides.
+The caterpillar is very hairy, with white, black and red hairs.
 When disturbed, the caterpillars are inclined to curl their head under the thorax, so displaying white bands between the segments behind the head.

 The caterpillars feed on :